Kkalais/Hardware-Trojan-Detection/README.md

-# Hardware-Trojan-Detection
-Machine Learning Techniques for Hardware Trojan Detection
+# Machine Learning Techniques for Hardware Trojan Detection

 ### The problem